Rock Island Dam

 Rock Island Dam is a hydroelectric dam on the Columbia River, in the U.S. state of Washington.
-Chelan County Public Utility District's Rock Island Dam and Hydro Project was the first dam to span the Columbia, having been built from 1929 to 1933.
+Built from 1929 to 1933, it was the first dam to span the Columbia.
 It is located near the geographical center of Washington, about 12 mi downstream from the city of Wenatchee.
-By river, the dam is 235 mi south of the Canada–US border and 453 mi above the mouth of the river at Astoria, Oregon.
+By river, the dam is 235 mi south of the Canada–U.S. border and 453 mi above the mouth of the river at Astoria, Oregon.
 The dam's reservoir is called Rock Island Pool.

 Overview

 Rock Island Dam is constructed on Columbia River basalt similar to that which is exposed on the cliffs near the dam.
 These columnar basalts were formed from lava flows during the mid- to late-Miocene Epoch, some 14 to 16 million years ago.
 The rock is strong and durable and provides a very stable foundation for the structure.

-Columbia River stream flows at the Project averaged 73,700 cubic feet per second (2090 m³/s), a decrease of 37% from 2000 and 63% of the 20 year average of 116,700 cubic feet per second (3305 m³/s).
+Columbia River stream flows at the dam averaged 73,700 cubic feet per second (2090 m³/s), a decrease of 37% from 2000 and 63% of the 20 year average of 116,700 cubic feet per second (3305 m³/s).